siyangsun/courtyard/content/memorization as a cognitive scaffolding.md

 ---
-title: "Memorization as a cognitive scaffolding"
+title: Memorization as a cognitive scaffolding
-tags:
+tags: []
-- room
-- under-construction
 ---

 ## Why you should do flashcards / spaced repetition